sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 ### GlueDynamicValue

 An instance of this class represents a node in a composite value.
-Composite values are passed to and returned by various Glue42 COM methods involving data exchange between applications.
+Composite values are passed to and returned by various Glue42 COM methods involving data exchange between apps.
 See also [Building Composite Values](#glue42_vba_concepts-composite_values-building_composite_values) and [Accessing Composite Value Fields](#glue42_vba_concepts-composite_values-accessing_composite_value_fields).

 **Properties**